 Most importantly, to limit your financial liability, make sure you contact your health plan before you seek services from an out-of-area provider.
 The plan will be able to answer all of your coverage questions, and avoid any surprises down the road.

-1The national network is provided by CDPHP Universal Benefits,® Inc. The national network does not extend to members of the Federal Employees Health Benefit Plan, or the Medicare Choices PPO plans.
+1The national network is provided by CDPHP Universal Benefits,® Inc. The national network does not extend to members of the Federal Employees Health Benefit Plan, some self-funded plans, or the Medicare Choices PPO plans.
 Members of the HMO plan, which is insured by Capital District Physicians’ Health Plan, Inc. (CDPHP®) are also not eligible for the national network.

 2CDPHP Medicaid members are covered for urgent and emergency care throughout the United States, District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, and American Samoa.
 CDPHP Medicaid members must pay for emergency care in all other countries, including Canada and Mexico.